SpEcHiDe/NoPMsBot/README.md

 #### The Legacy Way

-- if you want to run this bot in your GNU/Linux System
+- if you want to run this bot in your GNU/Linux System,
-- Run `python bot` and interactively fill all the configuration variables.
+- `mv sample_config.env config.env`
+- Edit the `config.env` with the appropriate values.
 - Read below, to understand what the configuration variables does.
-- Run `bash run.sh` to start the bot.
+- Run `python -m bot`.

 ## ENVironment VARiables